…inside the mind and books of CJ Moseley

 and complicit in the narrative.

-• Different threat levels.
+- Different threat levels.
 Make the conflicts on a physical level (“I’m about to be

-, an emotional level (“But that demon was my true love”) and
+killed by a demon”), an emotional level (“But that demon was my true love”) and

 a philosophical level (“If I’m forced to kill my true love before they kill me,

-how can love ever succeed in the face of evil?”)
+how can love ever succeed in the face of evil?”).

-• Figure out an ending.
+- Figure out an ending.
 If you know where the story is going to end, it helps get

 the ball rolling towards that end, even if it’s not the same ending that you